Esophageal Cancer: Symptoms

 What are the symptoms of esophageal cancer?

-Early symptoms of esophageal cancer can include the following:
+Early symptoms of esophageal cancer include:

 Trouble swallowing.
 Swallowing dry solid foods, such as meat, bread, or raw vegetables may be especially hard.